barghouthi/blog/_posts/2018-05-01-differentiable-programming.md

 At the end of the execution, we will get a state where $y = 1$, and $\dot y = 0$.

-Let's step through the program, one instruction at a time, maintaining both copies of the variables at every point along the way.
+Let's step through the program one instruction at a time, maintaining both copies of the variables at every point along the way.

 $$
 \begin{align*}